ACTH stimulation test

 - Your blood is drawn.

-- After either 30 minutes or 60 minutes, depending on how much cosyntropin you receive, your blood is drawn again.
+- After either 30 minutes or 60 minutes, or both, depending on how much ACTH you receive, your blood is drawn again.

-- The lab rechecks the cortisol level in the second blood sample.
+- The lab checks the cortisol level in all the blood samples.

 How to Prepare for the Test

 You may need to limit activities and eat foods that are high in carbohydrates 12 to 24 hours before the test.
 You may be asked to fast for 6 hours before the test.
 Sometimes, no special preparation is needed.
 You may be asked to temporarily stop taking medicines, such as hydrocortisone, which can interfere with the cortisol blood test.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 The injection into the shoulder may cause moderate pain or stinging.